Constellation program: Altair

 Altair (formerly known as the Lunar Surface Access Module, LSAM) was designed to be the main transport vehicle for astronauts on lunar missions.
 The Altair design was much larger than its predecessor, the Apollo Lunar Module, at almost five times the volume, occupying a total of 1120 ft3 compared with the Apollo lander's 235 ft3.
 It was to stand 32 ft tall and span 49 ft wide from tip to tip of the landing gear.

 Like its predecessor, the Altair design consists of two parts: an ascent stage which houses the four-person crew; and a descent stage consisting of the landing gear, and storage for the majority of the crew's consumables (oxygen and water) and for scientific equipment.
 Unlike the Lunar Module, Altair was designed to land in the lunar polar regions favored by NASA for future lunar base construction.
 Altair, like the Lunar Module, was not designed to be reusable, and the ascent stage would be discarded after use.

-The Altair descent stage was to be powered by four RL-10 rocket engines, which are also those used in the Centaur upper stage of the Atlas V rocket.
-Unlike the current RL-10 engines in use, these newer RL-10s were to have the ability to throttle down to as low as 10% rated thrust (the older specifications allow for 20%), thus allowing the use of Altair for both the lunar orbit insertion (LOI) and landing stages of lunar missions.
+The Altair descent stage was to be powered by four RL10 rocket engines, which are also those used in the Centaur upper stage of the Atlas V rocket.
+Unlike the current RL10 engines in use, these newer RL10s were to have the ability to throttle down to as low as 10% rated thrust (the older specifications allow for 20%), thus allowing the use of Altair for both the lunar orbit insertion (LOI) and landing stages of lunar missions.
 The ascent stage was designed to be powered by a single engine, likely a hypergolic engine similar or identical to the main engine of the Orion CSM, which would use the descent stage as both a launchpad and a platform for future base construction.
 Alternately, there was a small possibility that the original plan of using LOX/CH_{4}–fueled engines on board the Block II (lunar) Orion CSM and Altair ascent stage would have been adopted.